benibr/netjail/README.md

 # netjail

-Starts an application in an new network namespace and route all its traffic through a specific OpenVPN.
+Starts an application in a new network namespace and route all its traffic through a specific OpenVPN.

 ## Features:
 *  force every kind of application into a specific connection
-*  keep your network configuration as it is
+*  keep your host network configuration as it is
 *  prevent the application from connecting somewhere else
-*  works without virtualization environments or chroot
+*  works without virtualization environments or containers

 ## "Features":
 *  only works with openvpn ptp connections